baldapps/artemis/README.md

 * Use explicit keyword where possible
 * Use lowercase for literals
 * Avoid the use of 'continue' keyword
+* Loops should not have more than one "break" or "goto" statement

 ## Configuration